 These systems typically use a proprietary app to enable a notebook or other device to connect and present to the display using the corporate WiFi network and a receiver attached to the display.
 Systems such as the AirTame don’t require a button connected to the notebook but rely on the corporate WiFi network infrastructure to be robust enough to enable features such as smooth video frame rates.

 According to Futuresource, wireless presentation systems that used buttons were the most popular approach, followed by wireless presentation systems that integrated into AV control systems and WiFi Hubs.
-If you want to learn more about how these types of systems compare, click here.

 For budget reports, calendars and schedules, the ability to read small text on a shared display is crucial to the collaborative process.
 Most commercial-grade wireless presentation systems will deliver 1080p resolution, while the more expensive versions can deliver 4K.